MarcRubFer/st-beyondcell-breast/README.md

 ## Packages and versions

-It is recommended to use conda enviroments located in envs directory
+It is recommended to use conda/mamba enviroments located in envs directory

 - R: version 4.3.1
 - RStudio: version 2022.07.1 Build 554